Reelfoot Lake: History

-According to the United States Geological Survey, Reelfoot Lake was formed in northwestern Tennessee when the region subsided during the 1811–12 New Madrid earthquakes, which were centered around New Madrid, Missouri.
+Reelfoot Lake was formed when the region subsided during the 1811–12 New Madrid earthquakes, which were centered around New Madrid, Missouri.
 The earthquakes resulted in several major changes in the landforms over a widespread area, with shocks being felt as far away as Quebec, Canada.

 A land survey begun by Henry Rutherford in 1785 identified the existent waterway as the Reelfoot River.
 The now extinct river flowed into the Mississippi River prior to the earthquakes of 1811 and 1812.
 Jedidiah Morse, in 1797, described the river as 30 yards wide, 7 miles from the mouth.
 Eliza Bryan, an eyewitness to the earthquakes, wrote in 1816 from Missouri Territory that an enormous lake had grown on the other side of the Mississippi River:

 Samuel Cole Williams argued Bryan's dimensions were a "fantastic exaggeration typical of that time of excitement."
 On early maps, the new lake sometimes took the names of Line Lake (a reference to the state boundary) or Wood Lake.
 By 1834, Reelfoot River was identified as a north fork of the Obion River.
 The regional body of water then identified as Wood Lake was located from the north line of Obion county extending south as a marshy swamp.
 Much of the old lower portion of the Bayou de Chien is submerged in the lake.
 The Mississippi River beheaded the Bayou de Chien near Hickman, Kentucky while the remaining southern portion feeds Reelfoot Lake along with contributions from Reelfoot Creek and Indian Creek.

 Radiocarbon dating of artifacts from the Otto Sharpe site indicate a Native American presence in the Reelfoot Lake Basin around 1650 AD.
 The site includes European artifacts.
 Willard Rouse Jillson suggested the Reelfoot River Basin as the location of the Monsoupelea settlement during Jacques Marquette's exploration of the Mississippi River in 1673.
 An archaeological investigation for the Army Corps of Engineers in 1987 stated that Henry Rutherford's survey party encountered a small Native American settlement near the Bayou de Chien, and named the river Reelfoot for the local leader of the village.